code-and-effect/effective_website/TALK.md

 This is what I start with to begin a new client project.

 You can see I am not a designer.
-It's Twitter Bootstrap 4 but pretty unstyled.
+It's Twitter Bootstrap 4 default unstyled.

 Function over fashion.